-By using as much as 200 horsepower, much larger throughputs are ossible.
-In some case the Model 9300 can rocess certain prod

-complished with an ther size reductio

-that cannot be

-20 10 19.1

-► 1991

-- ▶ Urschel introduces two machines.
-The Model VSC Segment Cutter is designed with blades held under tension for the cutting of carrot sticks and pickles spears.

-- ▶ The Model RA-D is a U.S.D.A.
+- Urschel introduces two machines.
+The Model VSC Segment Cutter is designed with blades held under tension for the cutting of carrot sticks and pickles spears. - ► The Model RA-D is a U.S.D.A.
 Dairy Division accepted cheese dicer.

-1989-1993

-▶ 1993

-New from Urschel

-► The Comitrol Processor Model 9300 is introduced.
+▶ The Comitrol Processor Model 9300 is introduced.
 The largest of the Comitrol® Line, it is noted for its single pass fine milling operation of peanut butter.

 Patent: Comminuting Mill

-▶ 1998

-- ▶ The QuantiCut® Dicer is Urschel's largest dicer, and it includes a feed hopper which accepts product up to 10" in any dimension.

-▶ 1999

-▶ 1995

 The TranSlicer® Cutter is introduced (later renamed the TranSlicer 2500).
 It revolutionizes the fast-growing salad industry with its ability to accept up to a 6" head of lettuce and uniformly cut it for bagged lettuce on grocery shelves.

-► 1997

 Patent related to food dicing machine with adjustable stripper plate, employing a pivotal axis.

-▶ Urschel introduces two machines.
-The TranSlicer® 2000 Cutter specializes in the slicing of elongated products.
+- ▶ Urschel introduces two machines.

+The TranSlicer 2000 Cutter specializes in the slicing of elongated products. - ▶ The QuantiCut® Dicer is Urschel's largest dicer, and it includes a feed hopper which accepts product up to 10" in any dimension.

-- Urschel International Ltd. European Headquarters opens a newly constructed office in Leicester, England. - The Urschel Asia Test Facility in Singapore opens. - Patent on knife and cutting wheel apparatus for food slicing.
+Urschel International Ltd. European Headquarters opens a newly constructed office in Leicester, England.

+The Urschel Asia Test Facility in Singapore opens.

+Patent on knife and cutting wheel apparatus for food slicing.